Alphvino/Vuln3r4b1l1ti3s-Dr1ll3r/README.md

 - [x] Improve link parsing in xss mode

-- [ ] Open Redirect Scanner
+- [x] Open Redirect Scanner

-(This updates will take a loooot of time...)
+(This updates will take a loooot of time...) <I will put the entire code when the whole project its done :)>

 ~Rennaarenata